bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zarankiewicz.md

 9. Discovered a theorem of combinatorics in 1938 that went on to become known as the Zarankiewicz–Rado Theorem.
 10. Established a theorem on the symmetric difference in graphs in 1934 which was later referred to as the Zarankiewicz–Tutte Theorem.

-Born 2 May1902, Częstochowa, Russian Empire (now Poland).
+Born 2 May 1902, Częstochowa, Russian Empire (now Poland).
 Died 5 September 1959, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zarankiewicz/)